TA- Mrs Middleton

 As Readers we will: –

-- Tap and clap key vocabulary linked to Pirates and Sewing
+Tap and clap key vocabulary linked to the seaside.

-- Tap and clap our Common Exception Words.
+- Tap and clap our Common Exception Words and play Scrabbled Eggs.

 As Writers we will:-

 - start to create a non-fiction book comparing the seaside in Felixstowe now to the seaside today.

 - Use our Legends of Literacy to identify and use verbs, nouns, adjectives and adverbs and use them in our non-fiction books.